 Council will not approve road opening activities within a Crown Road or State road without prior approval from the appropriate State Government authority.
 If the road is a Crown Road, you must first obtain written approval from the appropriate State Government authority and submit this approval with your application to Council.

 If the road is a State road managed by the Roads and Maritime Services (RMS) – such as the Pacific Highway and Central Coast Highway – you must first obtain written approval from the RMS and submit this approval with your application.

 What construction requirements apply to road opening works?

-All road opening works must be undertaken in accordance with the relevant Australian Standards and Central Coast Council’s Standard Drawings and Specifications.
+All road opening works must be undertaken in accordance with the relevant Australian Standards and Central Coast Council’s Standard Drawings and Civil Works Specifications.